benswift/dp17-uq/plan.md

 Model/parameter selection is hard.
 Humans are better at making fine adjustments when we get instant feedback.
-With flexible cloud infrastructure and funky ways of front-loading as much of the work as possible, we can build interactive and immersive interfaces for toying with the model parameters to gain a deeper understanding about the relationship between the things we can control (the model parameters) and their effect on the system under consideration.
+With flexible cloud infrastructure and funky ways of front-loading as much of the work as possible, we can build interactive and immersive interfaces for experimenting with the model parameters to gain a deeper understanding about the relationship between the things we can control (the model parameters) and their effect on the system under consideration.